nickurban/nickurban.com/_drafts/2014-03-01-the-four-dignities.md

 In Shambhala mythology, perkiness is symbolized by the Lion.
 Manifesting the Lion means recognizing the indepenence of our mental states with outer circumstances.

 When I invoke Perkiness in my meditation, I feel uplifted.
-My spine straightens and my head stretches towards the sky.
+My spine straightens and my head stretches upwards.
-My gaze lifts higher, my eyes smile, and my awareness spreads.
+My gaze lifts closer to horizontal, my eyes smile, and my awareness spreads somewhat compared to the "tight" practice of the Tiger.

 ### Outrageous

-The third dignity is "Outrageousness" and is associated with the Garuda, a mythical bird that hatches fullly formed.
+The third dignity is "Outrageousness" and is associated with the Garuda, the mythical kind of birds who was born fully formed.
-Outrageousness is characterized by a sense of great spaciousness.
+Outrageousness is characterized by a sense of great spaciousness and of soaring high above earthly problems.
-It has a sense of seeing further and clearer, of panoramic awareness.
+He has a sense of seeing further and clearer -- of panoramic awareness.
-When I invoke Garuda, I open my eyes wider and have a light touch and sense of freedom from concern.
+When I invoke Garuda, I open my eyes wider and picture my life from a thousand-foot view.
+This gives me a feeling of lightness and possibility.
+It makes my problems seem small and possibilities great.

 ### Inscruitable

 The last of the four dignities is "Inscruitability", symbolized by the Dragon.
 Inscruitability is the fruition of the first three dignities.
 It represents a sense of naturalness, playfulness, and humor.
-The Dragon has a wholesomeness, authenticity, and fluidity of action that leaves no need for external validation.
+The Dragon has a wholesomeness, authenticity, and fluidity of action that creates a sense of confidence beyond the need for external validation.

-Inscruitability does not have as obvious a correlate in meditaton as the first three dignities, but I have some sense of what it means.
-It is a sense of letting go of the deliberate practices of the first three.
-At this point, the first three have become natural and have melded into an organic expression of warriorship free from ego.
-The Dragon represents the beginning of mastery, where no specific action is necessary to manifest the Dharma, because it is expressed by one's very being.
+Inscruitability is the process of incorporating and hence letting go of the explicit practice of the first three dignities.
+In inscruitability, the first three dignities have become natural and have melded into a graceful and organic expression of warriorship.
+The Dragon represents a stage of mastery, where Dharma is expressed by one's very being.

 ### Living Drala